 Exotech is aware of and actively supports the multilateral efforts to investigate, monitor and stop activities that contribute to illegal armed groups, human rights violations, or financial wrongdoings in tantalum supply chains as defined in Annex II of the Organization of Economic Co-Operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas Third Edition (OECD Guidance).

-Exotech respects the dignity and importance of human rights and considers any mineral that may pose risks of contributing the harm listed in Annex II of OECD Guidelines to be ‘conflict minerals’.
-Exotech specializes in refining scrap material and will only purchase tantalum-containing materials from sources that have been verified as not using conflict ores in the production of metals.
+Exotech respects the dignity of all people and importance of human rights and considers any mineral that may pose risks of contributing to the harm listed in Annex II of the OECD Guidelines to be ‘conflict minerals’.
+Exotech specializes in refining scrap material and will only purchase these materials from sources that we believe to be conflict-free.

 In support of the above, Exotech’s President directs and trains all relevant staff on procedures to implement a conflict minerals due diligence system that aims to:

 - Exercise due diligence with relevant suppliers consistent with the OECD Due Diligence Guidance and the Responsible Business Alliance’s Responsible Minerals Assurance Process (RMAP), and encourage our suppliers to do the same.

 - Provide and expect our suppliers to cooperate in providing due diligence information to confirm that conflict minerals in our supply-chain do not contribute to illegal armed groups, human rights violations, or financial wrongdoings as defined in Annex II of the OECD Guidance.

 - Identify suppliers who may pose a reasonable risk of sourcing or supplying conflict minerals according to the following list of risks as defined in the OECD Guidance Annex II Model Supply Chain Policy:

 - Serious abuses associated with the extraction, transport or trade of minerals